Bilateral relations Switzerland–Dominican Republic

 Cooperation in education, research and innovation

-Researchers in the Dominican Republic can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.
+Researchers and artists who are citizens of the Dominican Republic can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.

 Swiss Government Excellence Scholarships for Foreign Scholars and Artists, SERI